St Michaels & All Angels Church Lyndhurst: Churchyard Improving Access Project

 Following the installation of a new safe accessible route to school from the main Lyndhurst carpark through the St Michael’s and All Angels churchyard avoiding the footpath along the main road the old stepped path through the churchyard was fenced off and was slowly disappearing under vegetation.
 If you looked closely at this old path you would have seen that it was made out of old gravestones.
 The gravestones have been moved to create the path from elsewhere in the graveyard and they do not contain burials under them.

 As part of the original planning approval for the new path a requirement was that the old steps made from old gravestones was to be removed.

 The programme of work is being managed by the New Forest National Park Authority, and has been given formal approval by Winchester Diocese and the Planning Authority.
 It will improve access to the churchyard’s important heritage features and is funded by the New Forest LEADER local action group through the European Agricultural Fund for Rural Development.
 The churchyard is maintained by New Forest District Council as a closed burial ground and the monuments are technically heirlooms.
 The church and the District Council responsibilities only require that the moments are safe for public access to the churchyard.

 As part of the project the gravestones will all be cleaned and recorded using RTI photography to read the faded inscriptions to help reveal the names of the people they memorialised.
 The hope is that the names will then be linked back to the burial registers and potentially their original burial location.
 It will also allow families to re-link their family histories with the headstones in the churchyard.
 The removed headstones will be used to create benches in the churchyard, but they will all be logged so if you are searching for a specific one we can show you where they have ended up.

-Further work will see the footpath extended to allow easy access to Alice Liddell’s gravestone.
+Further work has seen the footpath extended to allow easy access to Alice Liddell’s memorial behind the church.